Williams FW19

 The Williams FW19 was the car with which the Williams team competed in the 1997 Formula One World Championship.
-It was driven by Jacques Villeneuve, in his second year with the team, and Heinz-Harald Frentzen, who moved from Sauber to replace the defending champion, Damon Hill who was dumped before the season began.
+It was driven by Jacques Villeneuve, in his second year with the team, and Heinz-Harald Frentzen, who moved from Sauber to replace the defending champion, Damon Hill who was let go before the season began.
 Williams also employed test drivers Jean-Christophe Boullion and Juan Pablo Montoya.

 To this date, the FW19 remains the last Williams car to win either championship.
 It was also the last Renault-powered Formula One car to win a world championship title until the Renault R25 in and also the last Renault-powered non-full-works Formula One car outside the Enstone-based team to win a world championship title until the Red Bull RB6 in 2010.